 Bear Hill Botanicals Elderberry Syrup

-We buy dried elderberries by the pound and store them in a cool dry cupboard so we'll have them on hand all season long.
+We buy dried elderberries in bulk and store them in a cool dry cupboard so we'll have them on hand all season long.

-(As a note: we often choose to buy wildcrafted berries by the pound ...they not only produce a delicious elderberry syrup, but berries grown in their own wild habitat have had the opportunity to develop natural immune boosting chemistry.
+(Note: when buying, we often choose wild-crafted berries by the pound ...they not only produce a delicious elderberry syrup, but berries grown in their own wild habitat have had the opportunity to develop natural immune boosting chemistry.
 There's something special about the 'wild ones').